mrs-brubotics/documentation_brubotics/source/Configuration_for_Manual_Flight.rst

 Take the UAV and detach all propellors.
 To bind both RC devices, follow these steps (which come from `this video <https://www.youtube.com/watch?v=SzZXjZMq_po>`__):

 * Connect the SL port of the Optima SL (horizontal port below) with the DSM/SBUS RC port of the Pixhawk.
-The orientation of the cables (from left to right: yellow, red, black) nees to be respected or the Optima SL will not turn on.
+The orientation of the cables (from left to right: yellow, red, black) needs to be respected or the Optima SL will not turn on.

 .. figure:: _static/optima_cable_order.jpg
    :width: 800